DanMcGann/jrl/README.md

 Combined, these formats support defining and distributing datasets for SLAM back-end algorithms as well as storing results from these optimization algorithm.

 This package also defines a library that's purpose is to make working with JRL in C++ / Python easy and convenient.
 It provides classes to contain information from Dataset, Result, and Metric Files as well as functionality to compute, serialize, and parse these files.
 While we provide support for only C++ and Python in this library, the JRL format itself is based on the generic JSON standard and can be used (with some extra work) with any language/development environment.
+For more info on the library itself see `LIBRARY.md`.

 ## Structure
 The project is structured as follows